cholmes/gpkg-tiles/raster.md

 > Raster columns should implement a view of 'tile table metadata'.
 One question is what to do with SRID.
 Seems useful to have on the tile table metadata, can we make a view of it from the raster column?
 And/or where does the raster column get its is_times_two_zoom value from?
 I guess a raster could be the source of multiple tile sets.

+{RasterLayerName}{_tiles} for the Column Description of the tile_table_metadata

+> I think this is saying that the name of the tile table should be the name of the raster layer plus _tiles if it's a raster?
+That doesn't seem to allow for different tile sets derived from the same raster.
+Though I'm not sure if that's intended.